crispy-strawberry/boringssl/README.md

 [![BoringSSL Builder](https://github.com/crispy-strawberry/boringssl/actions/workflows/ci.yml/badge.svg)](https://github.com/crispy-strawberry/boringssl/actions/workflows/ci.yml)

 BoringSSL ported to the zig build system.
 Builds for Linux, MacOS and Windows.
-(You can get binaries for linux and windows in the [build artifacts](https://github.com/crispy-strawberry102938/boringssl/actions))
+(You can get binaries for windows, linux and macos in the [build artifacts](https://github.com/crispy-strawberry102938/boringssl/actions))

 Uses ASM by default.
 It can be turned off by passing `-Dasm=false` to